 Following a decision to invite expressions of interest for an external company to provide a facility in the park the Bramcote Hills Park Community Interest Company were chosen.
 They put together a very detailed submission detailing their vision as to how such a facility would work.
-Over the last 2 years the company have progressed their proposal as detailed below:
+In the period until March 2020 the company had made good progress as detailed below.